 Some races are more a means to an end than an end in themselves.

-That's basically how winner Tony Teats of East Lake approached the recent Pier 60 Series event on the natural surface at Clearwater Beach.
+That's basically how winner Tony Teats of East Lake approached last Friday night's Pier 60 Series event on the natural surface at Clearwater Beach.

 The champion of the inaugural Hops Marathon in 2000 took the early Pier 60 lead, covering the first mile in a swift 4 minutes, 50 seconds.